 Results and Success Stories

 Sarah is a corporate mom who struggled with her weight and health after the birth of her daughter in 2015.
 With gestational diabetes and bad eating habits, the weight she picked up from her daughter only magnified her weight gain, not to mention her drop in confidence and self-esteem.
 After trying everything from fad diets, to personal trainers, expensive gym memberships and training facilities, Sarah finally found an at-home program that fit into her new life as a mom.

 Within four short months, Sarah dropped over 30 pounds, gained confidence and started to nourish her body with healthy foods.
 Knowing her struggle trying to balance working out and working in the corporate world, Sarah started monthly boot camps with old and new friends to help her stay accountable to her own fitness goals and help other struggling moms.

-Sarah continues to run monthly boot camps with different themes to empower women to start making healthier choices, workout at home in less than 30 minutes per day, and boost their self-esteem.
+Sarah continues to run monthly boot camps and incorporates the whole30 diet with different themes to empower women to start making healthier choices, workout at home in less than 30 minutes per day, and boost their self-esteem.
 The transformations in these groups have been absolutely amazing and Sarah has now even dropped a total of 53 pounds herself.